-Steve Harris first leapt on stage back in August 1998 and it took not one, or two but three attempts at performing his first gig at XSMalarkey (then Scruffy Murphy’s) in Fallowfield before he actually conjured up the bottle to get on stage, and within three months had won himself the coveted North-West comedian of the year award after just five gigs.
-He also became a finalist of the BBC new comedy awards and Channel 4’s “So you think you’re funny” in the same year.
+Steve Harris first leapt on stage back in August 1998 and it took not one, or two but three attempts at performing his first gig at XSMalarkey (then Scruffy Murphy’s) in Fallowfield before he actually conjured up the bottle to get on stage.
+Who could have guessed that within three short months Steve would blast his way to wining the coveted North-West Comedian of the Year award after just five gigs.
+Not bad when you consider that other winner include Peter Kay, Johnny Vegas, Jason Manford and John Bishop.
+He then also became a finalist of the BBC new comedy awards and Channel 4’s “So you think you’re funny” in the same year.

 ‘Fancy dancing, quick one-liners and a whole lot of charisma’ Daily Post